 In March 2019, in preparation for Brexit, the group restructured its businesses and CLG transferred its shareholdings in CLIAI and CL Abbey Life to CLIHC, following approval by the Central Bank of Ireland.
-The purpose of this restructure was to move all Irish Solvency II reporting entities under an EU based holding company as The Canada Life Group (UK) Limited is registered in the UK and will be located outside the EU post Brexit.
+The purpose of this restructure was to move all Irish Solvency II reporting entities under an EU based holding company as The Canada Life Group (UK) Limited is registered in the UK and is located outside the EU post Brexit.

-The Company is part of Great-West Lifeco Inc. Great-West Lifeco Inc. and its subsidiaries, including The Great-West Life Assurance Company, have approximately \$1.6 trillion Canadian dollars in consolidated assets under administration and are members of the Power Corporation Group of companies.
+The Company is part of the Canada Life Assurance Company Group which has approximately \$2.28 trillion Canadian dollars in consolidated assets under administration and is a member of the Power Corporation Group of companies.

-From a business perspective, CLIAI is part of the International Division of Canada Life UK with Canada Life International Limited (CLI), which is based in the Isle of Man.
-The strategy of the International Division is to offer a wide range of investment and insurance products principally to the UK market.
-Combined assets under administration of both businesses are over £17bn to that market.
-CLIAI has a 5 Star AKG rating, as does CLI, meaning all of our International operations share this accolade.
+From a business perspective, CLIAI is part of the Wealth Management Division of Canada Life UK with Canada Life International Limited (CLI), which is based in the Isle of Man.
+The strategy of the Wealth Division is to offer a wide range of investment and insurance products principally to the UK market.
+Combined assets under administration of both businesses are almost £21bn.
+CLIAI has a 5 Star AKG rating, as does CLI.

-Figure 1: Simplified GWL organisational structure as at 31st December 2019
+Figure 1: Simplified CLACG organisational structure as at 31st December 2021

 The Company operates as a life assurance company authorised to sell assurance policies linked to investment funds and capital redemption products.
 CLIAI is focused on long term investment and wealth protection business for high net worth clients.
-The Company works together with CLI and other CLG entities to ensure investment requirements of customers are met with optimised service delivery.
+The Company works together with our outsourced policy administration provider, Canada Life Investment Services Limited, to ensure investment requirements of customers are met with optimised service delivery.

 CLIAI is authorised and regulated by the Central Bank of Ireland (CBI), New Wapping Street, North Wall Quay, Dublin 1 since July 2007.
 It forms part of CLG which is subject to Group Supervision led by the Prudential Regulation Authority (PRA), 20 Moorgate, London, EC2R 6DA.
+From the 1st January 2021, CLIHC has been subject to Group Supervision, in relation to CLIAI, led by the Central Bank of Ireland.